Sec-Dan/WinFlags/README.md

 # WinFlags – Proper Flag Emoji Support for Windows Chromium Browsers

 **Tired of seeing boring “JP” instead of  on Windows?
-So were we.**
+So was I.**

-WinFlags is a lightweight Chrome extension that automatically replaces flag emoji (which show as 2-letter codes on Windows) with real flag icons.
+WinFlags is a lightweight Chrome extension that automatically replaces flag emojis (which show as 2-letter codes on Windows) with real flag icons.
 Smooth, inline, accessible, and beautifully rendered – just like they should be.

 ---